 Neil grew up as an actor, but very quickly discovered his desire to breathe new life into tired stories through writing, so he packed up his bindle and went to film-school (two years at Bournemouth, three at Farnham) where he worked on almost a hundred short and low-budget feature films.
 He’s never been able to escape his love of theatre, literature, or adventure, and has so far – in just 42 fast-lived years – accumulated enough hands-on experience to last him two or three lives!
 He’s written for film, theatre and radio (running Liverpool Playwrights from 2003-2007) and been nominated for a Manchester Evening News Theatre Award twice.
 He gave up believing in fortune-tellers when not one of the dozen he’d consulted over the years managed to foresee that he’d marry an Irish girl and father identical twin girls – all with blue eyes!
 “It’s much better to believe that we’re each the author of our own destinies,” he now feels.

-As a Story Terrace writer, Neil provides professional ghostwriting services to capture customers’ life stories through carefully crafted anecdotes.
-Below is a story of his own.
+As a Story Terrace writer, Neil interviews customers and turns their life stories into books.
+Get to know him better: you can read an autobiographical story of his own below.
 Get in touch today to work with him!

 A Drowning at Noon

 by the ankle first,